 Despite 88% of employers stating it’s crucial to develop leaders at all levels, many businesses seem to struggle in actually executing this development, resulting in lacklustre management lacking the leadership behaviours necessary to drive high performing teams.

-Businesses need to focus on leadership behaviours, not technical skills
+Businesses need to focus more on leadership behaviours

 Leadership behaviours are fundamental to success both for starting a company and growing one.
 As the old saying goes, employees quit their boss, not their job.